-12:23 Friday, August 12, 2016 90 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 90
+12:23 Friday, August 12, 2016 90 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M3W Swift Pork Company GJC532 105072 8N-1 No 05/28/201 04C02 313.2 HATS CATEGORY II-Truck unloading At 1811 hours on May 28, 2015 while verifying truck unloading in the livestock barns, I observed the following non-compliance: While standing on the south side of a trailer, I observed a truck driver unloading hogs at chute one.
+EstNbr EstName NR# НІМР Date Task Regs Description M3W Swift Pork Company GJC532 105072 8N-1 No 05/28/201 04C02 313.2 HATS CATEGORY II- Truck unloading At 1811 hours on May 28, 2015 while verifying truck unloading in the livestock barns, I observed the following non-compliance: While standing on the south side of a trailer, I observed a truck driver unloading hogs at chute one.
 The driver was unloading the rear upper deck of the trailer, I heard the sound of hogs' feet scrambling on the trailer floor and heard unusually loud vocalization.
 I observed the driver in the middle of the trailer with a rattle paddle moving the hogs towards the east towards the back of the trailer and the trailer ramp.
 Hogs began to pile on top of one another.
 Suddenly there was loud commotion on the ramp and hogs started to go down the ramp and exited the trailer.
-The majority of the hogs from this section of the trailer.
+The majority of the hogs from this section of the trailer had already exited, when one hog turned west and headed towards the front of the trailer.
 The driver immediately moved quickly towards this hog and was using the rattle paddle to turn the hog.
 The hog turned, was facing south, and in my line of vision.
-The driver forcefully struck the hog on the side of the head and snout, with the flat side of the paddle, to force the animal to move.
-The hog then turned west, towards the front of the trailer, was parallel to the south side of the trailer, and still in my line of vision when I observed the truck driver strike the animal again, with the flat side of the paddle in the snout area.
-The hog turned and moved out of my sight.
-I then observed the driver use the paddle in a jabbing or spearing motion and began to aggressively poke, with the tip of the paddle in a jabbing or spearing motion and began to aggressively poke, with the tip of the paddle in a jabbing or spearing motion there was loud vocalization and sounds of scrambling feet.I observed no injuries or blood in the head area of any of the remaining hogs.
-I got the driver's attention and bed him to stop unloading hogs.
-I want into the barn and informed the individual tattooing hogs to stop. (b) (6) was two alleys over; I got his attention and he came to the area of the first alley.
-I informed (b) (6) of my observations.
-He
+The driver forcefully struck the hog on the side of the head and snout, with the flat side of the head and snout, with the flat side of the head and snout, with the flat side of the trailer, was parallel to the south side of the trailer, and still in my line of vision when I observed the truck driver strike the animal again, with the flat side of the paddle, to force the animal to move.
+The hog then turned west, towards the front of the trailer, and still in my line of vision when I observed the truck driver strike the animal again, with the flat side of the paddle in a jabbing or spearing motion and began to aggressively poke, with the tip of the paddle, towards the area of the remaining hogs.
+I was not able to see if the paddle came into contact with any of the remaining hogs on the trailer.
+While the driver was using the paddle in a jabbing/spearing motion, there was loud vocalization and sounds of scrambling feet.I observed no injuries or blood in the head area of any of the remain

-12:23 Friday, August 12, 2016 91 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 91
+12:23 Friday, August 12, 2016 91 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs